HIGH SCHOOL SAILING AT SFYC

 High School FJ Development

-The SFYC hosts JV development practices for all schools, when sailors do not have varsity skill-level or a high school varsity team needs to be cut down in size.
-If the JV group does not reach capacity, middle schoolers in feeder schools, may be invited to participate at the JV practices.
-The club hosts JV practice on Friday afternoons from 4:00-7:00pm.
+The may SFYC host JV development practices for schools who desire them, run by either the varsity sailors or a hired coach.
+The practices on Friday afternoons should run from 4:00-7:00pm.
 This is not a learn-to-sail program, sailors are expected to have experience sailing FJs prior to participating in this program.

 What are the benefits of joining a high school sailing team?